← Back to Blog

 Category 1: Non-Production Scheduling (28% of Total Savings)

-EBS snapshot accumulation was the second-largest category and the one most teams were least aware of.
+Snapshot accumulation was the second-largest category and the one most teams were least aware of.
 Across the 50 accounts, the average orphaned snapshot cost was $1,800/month, with several accounts exceeding $8,000/month in snapshots attached to terminated instances or generated by deprecated backup policies that were never cleaned up.

 Where the Remaining 39% Comes From